SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 tcp://___IP:PORT___
 ```

-This specified a URI scheme of "smf" which is the plaint-text method of communicating with the Solace message broker.
+This specified a URI scheme of "smf" which is the plaint-text method of communicating with the Solace event broker.
 This should be updated to "tcps" to switch to secure communication giving you the following configuration:

 ```
 tcps://___IP:PORT___